A list of resources to help minority women business owners reach their goals.

 - The Growth Initiative from the National Minority Supplier Development Council allows certified minority-owned business enterprises (MBEs) to access equity capital from institutional investors with the National Association of Investment Companies (NAIC), a network of diverse private-equity firms and hedge funds.

-- Accion, a nonprofit lending network, helps underserved entrepreneurs including low-income entrepreneurs, women, and entrepreneurs of color.
+- Accion equity firms and hedge funds.
+Accion, a nonprofit lending network, helps underserved entrepreneurs including low-income entrepreneurs, and women.

-If you’re curious about additional funding opportunities beyond those listed here, Women and Minority Businesses is an organization that offers a regularly updated list of grants and loans available, including state- (and even city-) specific offerings.
+If you’re curious about additional funding opportunities beyond those listed here, Women and Minority Businesses is an organization that offers a regularly updated list of grants and business loans available, including state- (and even city-) specific offerings.
+To improve your chances of getting your business funded, learn more about applying for business grants, microloans, or Small Business Administration programs.

 Grow your network and education

-For many industries, in addition to what you know, who you know is paramount.
-Before seeking guidance and support, reflect on what you need from a mentor and consider where to connect with them.
+In many industries, who you know is just as important as what you know.
+There are many organizations that aim to connect entrepreneurs with networking opportunities, mentorship, resources, and education.
+Before seeking guidance and support, reflect on what you need from a mentor and consider where to connect with them and how having one can help your business thrive.

 To find a network of entrepreneurs to grow with and learn from, here are some places to start: